Understanding Digital Privacy & Security

 Authentication & Access Control

 Strong authentication is the first line of defense against unauthorized access.
 Use unique, complex passwords for each account, enable multi-factor authentication wherever possible, and consider using hardware security keys for high-value accounts.
-Password managers can help generate and store strong, unique passwords for all your accounts.
+Password managers like KeePassXC and Bitwarden can help generate and store strong, unique passwords for all your accounts.

 Network Security